AIgen-Solutions-s-r-l/resume-parser-service/README.md

 ### Prerequisites

-Ensure you have the following installed:
+Ensure you have the following installed!
 - Python 3.12.3
 - pip
 - MongoDB